FIXTURES, FAUCETS AND FIXTURE FITTINGS

 Flush tanks shall be provided with overflows discharging to the water closet connected thereto and such overflow shall be of sufficient size to prevent flooding the tank at the maximum rate at which the tanks are supplied with water according to the manufacturer’s design conditions.

-Parts in a flush tank shall be accessible for repair and replacement.
+All parts in a flush tank shall be accessible for repair and replacement.

 Water closets shall be equipped with seats of smooth, nonabsorbent material and shall be properly sized for the water closet bowl type.